anshu189/gtrack/docs/GTrak – Product Requirements Document (PRD).md

 Every piece of information should exist only once.

-Examples
+Examples:

-Food nutrition exists only in:
+- Food nutrition exists only in the Food Database.

-Food Database

-Meal nutrition is always calculated.
+- Meal nutrition is always calculated.

-Daily nutrition is always calculated.
+- Daily nutrition is always calculated.

-History stores snapshots only.
+- Meal items snapshot food name and gramsPerUnit for stable history.

 Avoid duplicated business logic.